-Here's a glimpse of some things Christine has personally and humbly overcome.
+Here's a glimpse of some things I have personally and humbly overcome.

 Age 12, Jumped by Gang

 Uprooted from sleepy upstate NY to urban LA.
-Jumped by a girl gang simply for being the new girl in town and an assumed snubbed "gringa".
-Fought back hard to defend herself and is currently still in touch with 3 of them.
+Jumped by a girl gang simply for being the new girl in town and an assumed "snubbed gringa".
+I fought back hard to defend herself and am currently still in touch with 3 of the girls.

 Age 18, Broken Neck & Cracked Skull

 Survived traumatic auto accident over high school graduation weekend.
-Was air-lifted to a trauma center with a broken neck and cracked skull.
+I was air-lifted to a trauma center with a broken neck and cracked skull.

 Age 20, Homeless

 Lived in 2 warehouse rooms with no kitchen or bath.
-Only ate microwavable canned foods and took sponge baths in public restrooms for 6 months until she was back on her feet.
-She went to work every day polished and professional during that time.
+Only ate microwavable canned foods and took sponge baths in public restrooms for 6 months until I was back on my feet.
+I went to work every day polished and professional during that time.
 No one ever knew.

-Her Lesson: There are Victim vs. Trailblazer mentalities.
-I chose to not burden others with drama, but to channel those same energies to seek resolutions and build my own independent strength.
+Lesson: There are Victim vs. Trailblazer mentalities.
+I chose to not burden others with drama, but to channel those same energies to seek solutions and build my own independent strength.

 Age 24, A Lifetime Stolen

-Onto her 3rd promotion in a dedicated career, was relocated to Boston.
-Her U-haul truck was stolen with her entire personal belongings and hard -earned apartment furniture.
+Onto my 3rd promotion in a dedicated career, was relocated to Boston.
+My U-haul truck was stolen with my entire personal belongings and hard -earned apartment furniture.
 Started anew with one laundry basket of dirty wash on hand.
-It took a year to rebuild the smallest of items, like tweezers, and forced an appreciation for her lost favorite 10 year, perfectly worn-in jeans.
+It took a year to rebuild the smallest of items, like tweezers, and forced an appreciation for my lost, favorite, 10 year, perfectly worn-in blue jeans.

 Age 29, Devastation

-Worked way up the corporate ladder, was training for Vice President, 9 years and 5 promotions later, but lost her job to the effects of 9/11 and the elimination of her department.
+Worked way up the corporate ladder, was training for Vice President, 9 years and 5 promotions later, but I lost my job to the effects of 9/11 and the elimination of my department.

 Age 34, Death